Sniz & Fondue: Premise

-The series is about the day-to-day lives of two ferret roommates, Sniz and Fondue.
-Sniz is hyperactive and playfully impulsive, traits that resulted in trouble for himself and his roommate, Fondue.
+The series is about the day-to-day lives and zany hijinks of two ferret roommates, Sniz and Fondue.
+Sniz is hyperactive and playfully impulsive, traits that result in trouble for himself and his roommate, Fondue.
 Sniz sports a lime-green Mohawk haircut.
-Fondue was generally nervous as a result of Sniz's rambunctiousness, which resulted in him being on his guard.
+Fondue is generally nervous as a result of Sniz's rambunctiousness, which results in him being on his guard.
 Fondue sports a blue chef's hat.
 They live with two other roommates, Snuppa and Bianca.

 Production

 Created by Mike R. Brandon (credited as Michael Pearlstein at the time of the cartoon's premiere), Sniz & Fondue was inspired and derived from characters of his short-lived comic series for a small comic book publishing company Northstar called "Puppy Action!".
 He later received a phone call from Linda Simensky, the head of Nickelodeon's programming at the time, who had found the first issue of "Puppy Action!" and asked him if he'd be interested in creating a pilot for a potential series.
 So, he produced the 1992 pilot "Psyched for Snuppa" by Stretch Films and Jumbo Pictures, under the self-proclaimed disliked direction of John R. Dilworth, creator of Cartoon Network's Courage the Cowardly Dog.
 Although the pilot was passed by Nickelodeon in favor of Trash-O-Madness, the pilot of Rocko's Modern Life, the Nickelodeon team liked Sniz and Fondue so much that they spun the characters into a series of segments for KaBlam!.
-Unfortunately, John R. Dilworth, Jim Jinkins, and David Campbell were only involved in the pilot and had no involvement with the rest of Sniz & Fondue when it became a part of KaBlam!
+John R. Dilworth, Jim Jinkins, and David Campbell were only involved in the pilot and had no involvement with the rest of Sniz & Fondue when it became a part of KaBlam!
 (Jim Jinkins and David Campbell had officially moved their jobs to Disney Enterprises when they purchased Jumbo Pictures).
 Dilworth was asked by the board to direct the Sniz & Fondue series in New York City, but he declined due to other interests.